openplotter/docs/opencpn/opencpn_app.rst

 |mhelp| ``Help`` opens an offline copy of this documentation in a browser and |mSettings| ``Settings`` opens the main app *OpenPlotter Settings*.

-OpenCPN can be installed on multiple Debian derivatives (Raspberry OS, Ubuntu, Mint...) and these OS can be installed on multiple 32-bit and 64-bit architectures (i386, armhf, arm64, amd64...).
-Using different sources, you will be able to install OpenCPN for any combination of OS and architecture, but plugins may not be available for a given combination.
-For this reason, we have added all the available sources to install OpenCPN to this *OpenPlotter OpenCPN Installer* app so you can choose the one that best suits your combination of OS and architecture.
+OpenCPN can be installed on multiple Debian derivatives (Raspberry OS, Ubuntu, Mint...) and these OS can be installed on multiple architectures (i386, armhf, arm64, amd64...).
+We have added all the ways to install OpenCPN to this *OpenPlotter OpenCPN Installer* app so you can choose the one that best suits your system.

 |OPopencpnCheck| Check Versions
 *******************************